-First Place: AB Industry SA, for a new service which en-Abis monitoring and optimising the usage of utilities.
-AB Industry SA spociatises in industrial automation, pro-duction management systems, robotics, electrical wiring systems and building automation.
-The award-winning product is a system for the management of utilities, like electric ity, water, gas and steam.
-It enables the user to monitor ity, w their usage.
+First Place: AB Industry SA, for a new service which en-

+ables monitoring and optimising the usage of utilities.
+AB industry SA specialises in industrial automation, production management systems, robotics, electrical wiring systems and building automation.
+The award-whning product is a system for the management of utilities, like electric ity, water, gas and steam.
+It enables the user to monitor their usage.
 As a result, the customer has full knowledge of their usage.
-As a result, the customer has full knowledge of their consumption and can optimise operating costs.
-Second Place: Unikkon Integral Sp. z o.o., for a new product - an intelligent system for speech recognition and speech-to-text conversion.
+As a result, the customer has full knowledge of heir consumption and can optimise operating costs.
+Socond Place: Unlikkon Integral Sp. z o.o., for a new product - an intelligent system for speech recognition and speech-to-test conversion.
 The award-winning product is called Magic Scribe Medical.
 It is the first and unique solution of this kind in Poland and Central and Eastern Europe.
-Third Place: Genesis-Poland SC, for a new product - a Third Place: Genesis-Poland SC, for a new product - a radio atarm system with vehicle tracking.
-The award-win-ning product, used by the municipal bus service in War-saw, has been developed by a consortium of Genesis-Poland SC, Warntechnik Sp. z o.o. and MCX Sp. z o.o.
+Third Place: Genesis-Poland SC, for a new product - a radio alarm system with vehicle tracking.
+The award-win-ning product, used by the municipal bus service in War-saw, has been developed by a consortium of Genesis-Poland SC, Wamtechnik Sp. z o.o. and MCX Sp. z o.o.